wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 By subtracting our result with the `sub` instruction then using `neg` to convert the negative number to a positive one, we will have the actual count of digits to print and can place it in the `edx` register for the syscall.

 There is a bit of arithmetic here as our `ecx` was being decremented by 1 from 10 for each digit, and so the actual count is **-1 * ( count - 10 )**.
-This is a rather rountabout way of doing this calculation and it would have actually been simpler to just count up.
+This is a rather roundabout way of doing this calculation and it would have actually been simpler to just count up.
 However this way afforded me the opportunity to introduce the `neg` instruction which takes a 2's compliment of the value in the specified register and is essentially multiplying the register by -1.

 # Conclusion